Skip to main content

 info

-All traffic that flows through AWS PrivateLink will incur interface endpoint expenses.
+All traffic that flows through AWS PrivateLink incurs interface endpoint expenses.
 For information on interface endpoint pricing, see AWS PrivateLink pricing.

 Prerequisites